Amoodaa/react-context-workshop/README.md

 ### Task

-You will find a React app, that has a lot of components, take your time reading the code.
+Open the repo in your editor, you will find a react app that has a lot of components, take your time reading the code.

-You wil notice that it applies props drilling extensively.
+You will notice that it applies props drilling extensively.

+Try the app, you will find weird behaviour, I didn't know how to fix the bugs, can you help me here?

-Refactor the code to use Context.
+Once you finish and its working as intended, **refactor the code to use Context**.

 ## Last 10 mins: